RanvierMUD/docs/docs/building/quests.md

   listeners: {
     // Set up a listener for when a player enters the room
     playerEnter: state => function (player) {
+      // entityReference of the quest we want to start const questRef = 'limbo:journeybegins';

+      // first check if the player can start the quest based on the quest's
+      // prerequisites, if it's already progress, or if it's completed and not
+      // repeatable
+      if (state.QuestFactory.canStart(player, questRef) {
-      // use the QuestFactory from the GameState to find quest `limbo:journeybegins` (Journey Begins) let quest = state.QuestFactory.create(state, 'limbo:journeybegins', player);
+        // Create an instance of the Quest const quest = state.QuestFactory.create(state, questRef, player);

-      if (player.questTracker.canStart(quest)) {
-        player.questTracker.start(quest);
+        // tell the player's quest tracker to start the quest player.questTracker.start(quest);
       }

-      // It's as simple as that: get the quest, check if the player can start it, start it }
+    }
   }
 };